sportsclimbs/sportclimbs-2/READLOCAL.md

 - east, west, south (3)
 - darkside, plateau, darkside lower, lower, cairn vacinity.
 (5)

+Upper and lower are probably the simplest to understand, especially for new visitors, although Sanctuary/The Retreat don't easily fit in.
+What about The Playground.

 **upper crags** 7
 darkside left, darkside right, perched block, papacy, exclusion, prophesy, playgournd?